wp-plugins/zenfoliopress/readme.txt

 Will add soon...

 == Changelog ==
+= 0.0.6 =
+Integrated an optional lightbox presentation for photos, gallaries and collections.
+This presentation utilizes the [slimbox2](http://www.digitalia.be/software/slimbox2) jquery plugin by Christophe Beyls.

 = 0.0.5 =
 Cleaned up the style sheet so inline styles aren't required.
 This should make it easier for users who want to use